top of page

 We have used Ellijay Animal Hospital for 10 years.
 Dr. Jeff Redman is an excellent veterinarian!

-• Do Mini Aussies make good family dogs?
+• Do Mini Aussies make good family dogs, and what traits make them suitable for family life?

 Miniature Australian Shepherds are incredibly devoted to their humans and enjoy being involved in family activities.
 They are gentle with children, good with other pets, and easy to train.
 Due to their strong working heritage, they thrive in families willing to provide obedience training and exercise, allowing them to be part of the family.
 While they are incredibly loyal, not all Mini Aussies may be outgoing toward strangers.